 Hot Tip: Get $200 back in statement credits each year on prepaid Fine Hotels & Resorts bookings with Amex Travel when you pay with the Amex Platinum card.

 The other booking option is through a company called Virtuoso.
 Virtuoso is a travel alliance that offers its hand-picked travel agencies the ability to offer elite-like perks.

 The difference between Virtuoso and Rosewood Elite is that Virtuoso bookings are available on many different types of luxury hotels, not just Rosewood properties.
 Other examples include Four Seasons, Mandarin Oriental, and even Aman.

 In general, Virtuoso’s benefits fall just short of Amex Fine Hotels & Resorts:

 - Daily breakfast for 2

 - A Virtuoso amenity, such as a $100 food and beverage credit or a $100 property credit

-1 modest benefit with Virtuoso is that you might encounter slightly cheaper rates than Amex Fine Hotels & Resorts because Virtuoso guarantees their rates are at most the same cost as the best flexible rate when booking direct.
+A modest benefit with Virtuoso is that you might encounter slightly cheaper rates than Amex Fine Hotels & Resorts because Virtuoso guarantees that its rates are at most the same cost as the best flexible rate when booking direct.

 Using the Citi Prestige Card Fourth-Night Free Benefit